Davaition/Youtube_Prod/README.md

 - Highest subscriber gains in APAC and EMEA
 - Strong growth in April and May, especially in APAC (5.75%)
-- LATAM’s growth % is low but conversion efficiency is high
+- LATAM’s growth % is low, but conversion efficiency is high

 ![Growth Metrics](Images/Trend_Heatmaps.png)